 It is the policy of the Brooklyn Park Police Department to thoroughly investigate all complaints against its employees.
 To ensure the integrity of the Police Department, procedures have been established which will assure the prompt and thorough investigation of all alleged or suspected personnel misconduct.

 Who may file a complaint

 Any person who has experienced, witnessed, or has knowledge of police employee misconduct may make a complaint.
 Examples of misconduct may include:

 Neglect of duty

 Violation of an agency policy, procedure, rule or regulation, code of conduct or training standard

 How to file a complaint

-To file a complaint against a Brooklyn Park Police Department employee you must complete a Personnel Complaint Form which is available 24 hours a day from the front lobby of the police department.
+To file a complaint against a Brooklyn Park Police Department employee you may fill out the attached online reporting form via this link.
+You may also complete a Personnel Complaint Form which is available 24 hours a day from the front lobby of the police department.
 When completed, please deliver it by mail or in person to the Brooklyn Park Police Department.

 You may also call the employee's supervisor at 763-493-8222 and report your concerns; however you may still be requested to complete a Police Conduct Incident Form.